eastgenomics/eggd_pindel/Readme.md

 # Pindel

 This is a copy of an applet created by DNAnexus, which implements the Pindel tool (version 0.2.5a7) for detection of structural variants (large deletions, medium sized insertions, inversions, tandem duplications, etc).
+The original app (project-BZqK8kQ0Jz1ZQ8KKpbKbqVjv:applet-BZvg6vj0kJxBxXq479vz19YY) was created to support development of Parliament (https://platform.dnanexus.com/panx/projects/BZqK8kQ0Jz1ZQ8KKpbKbqVjv/settings)

 The following is the Readme as provided by DNAnexus and links are now out of date.
 Use https://github.com/genome/pindel/ instead.